Event Sponsors & Partners

 Current informaton about other participating institutions can be found here.

-In order to give students the tools to succeed, we will host a series of pre-DataFest™ workshops during Spring 2018.
+In order to give students the tools to succeed, we will host two pre-DataFest™ workshops during Spring 2018.

 Do students have to stay the entire time?